 Once churned, freeze the ice cream in the freezer for at least several hours before serving, and preferably overnight.
 Really, try and wait, or churn just before bedtime so you’re not tempted to dig in straight away.

 If you live in a hot climate, churn in the coolest part of the day.

 If you have a separate “deep” freeze, put your freshly churned ice cream in that freezer initially, so it freezes as fast and firm as possible.
 The next day, or 8 hours later, you can transfer it to the freezer part of your kitchen ‘fridge/freezer.

 That’s just a few basics to get you started.
-So without further ado, have some sane Peanut Butter Ice Cream.
+So without further ado, have some KETO Peanut Butter Ice Cream.
 I must warn you – this stuff is *very* filling.
-You won’t be able to eat very much at one time, but your mouth will be so insanely (ha! ha!) happy because it won’t believe it’s eating sane ice cream, that you won’t care.
+You won’t be able to eat very much at one time, but your mouth will be so insanely happy because it won’t believe it’s eating KETO Peanut Butter Ice Cream, that you won’t care.

 2 cups / 1 pint hemp milk (I use Living Harvest Tempt Hempmilk – Unsweetened Original)